• About Click&Boat

 Make sure you’ve got information readily available

-Asides from the precautions you can take before setting sail there are also a number of great sailing apps that can help you to navigate safely.
-A useful app for sailors of all levels is Safe Skipper which offers a practical guide for yacht skippers.
+Asides from the precautions you can take before setting sail, there are also a number of great sailing apps that can help you to navigate safely.
+A useful app for sailors of all levels is Safe Skipper, which offers a practical guide for yacht skippers.

-The app works like a book and covers all aspects of safe sailing to help reduce risks at sea.
+The app works like a book and covers all aspects of safe boating to help reduce risks at sea.
 From preparation and equipment to communication and distress situations, the app gives detailed information and illustration to help you prepare and navigate safely.

 Share your float plan

-Before heading out it is best to let someone else know your passage plan.
+Before heading out, it is best to let someone else know your passage plan.
 This could be a friend or family member – someone who is not on the trip with you – or the coastguard.
 Sharing information such as the boat type and model, the route you will be taking, the time you expect to be on the water and a means for people to get in contact with you in case of emergency.

 Sail within your comfort zone

-Lifejackets and backup communication devices
+Life jackets and backup communication devices

 Learn to swim